 How long do you stay at my wedding?

-10 hrs is the full day package, which normally includes Bridal preparations, last dance & into the evening.
-I tend to work pretty much constantly (apart from when I’m eating/scoffing canapes!) so you’ll get full coverage of the day.
+Either 8 or 10 hrs is the full day package, which can include bridal preparations, last dance & into the evening.
+I tend to work pretty much constantly (apart from when I’m eating/scoffing canapés!) so you’ll get full coverage of the day.

 I hate being photographed, so can you help me..?